Get started with an overview of Ruby custom functions.

 - A block of code (which takes no arguments).
-This block should contain:
+This block contains:

 - One or more signatures to configure the function’s arguments.

 - An implementation method for each signature.
-The return value of the implementation method will be the return value of the function.
+The return value of the implementation method is the return value of the function.

 # /etc/puppetlabs/code/environments/production/modules/mymodule/lib/puppet/functions/mymodule/upcase.rb Puppet::Functions.create_function(:'mymodule::upcase') do dispatch :up do param 'String', :some_string end def up(some_string) some_string.upcase end end

 Place a Ruby function in its own file, in the